 We dug up and transplanted the sod (waste not, want not), and then laid down some landscaping material to prevent weeds from peeking through:

 Then we hauled home two, 3/4 tonne truck loads of dolomite, which is a nice white gravel.
 Weaving my way through the trees and parking the truck on the lawn was SO much fun.
-Shoveling 5,280 pounds (!) of gravel was slightly less fun but my arms feel super muscley now so I can’t complain.
+Shovelling 5,280 pounds (!) of gravel was slightly less fun but my arms feel super muscley now, so I can’t complain.

-You’ve already caught a sneak peek of the modern DIY fire pit we built for what is essentially an adult-sized sandbox.
-I started a Pinterest board devoted to plants, exteriors and landscaping and started pinning a lot of fire pit designs.
-I stumbled across this pin and tracked it back to The Brick House (I miss Morgan’s blogging so much!).
+Basically we built for what is essentially an adult-sized sandbox, lol.
+For the fire pit itself, I stumbled across this pin and tracked it back to The Brick House (I miss Morgan’s blogging so much!).
 Hubby and I both loved the modern look of her welded fire pit, so we decided to make our own welded DIY fire pit – with one minor alteration to her design.

 How to Weld a Modern DIY Fire Pit – Supplies: